mobxjs/mobx-react/README.md

 * `arrayOrObservableArrayOf(React.PropTypes.number)`
 * `objectOrObservableObject`

-Use `import { PropTypes } from "mobx-react"` to import them, then use for example `PropTypes.observableArray`
+Use `import { propTypes } from "mobx-react"` to import them, then use for example `propTypes.observableArray`

 ### `Provider` and `inject`